ricardo-campos-org/fastvagas-java/README.md

 ## Running

-- Starting the database: `make docker-run-deps`
-- Coding: `make run`
+You can get the service running with `./mvnw spring-boot:run`.
+But you need the database running to be able to run the service.
+You can start the database in a Docker container with `docker run -t -i -p 5432:5432 -e POSTGRES_USER=$DATASOURCE_USER -e POSTGRES_PASSWORD=$DATASOURCE_PASS -e POSTGRES_DB=$DATASOURCE_NAME -v data:/var/lib/postgresql/fastdata postgres:14.6-bullseye`

-- The server should start at the port 8080
+The server should start at the port 8080